JamesMcMahon/spring-boot-demo-batchupgrade/README.md

     style D fill: #87CEEB
 ```

-### Multiple Database Variant
+### Multiple Databases Variant

 * [multiple-databases branch](https://github.com/JamesMcMahon/spring-boot-demo-batchupgrade/tree/multiple-databases)
 * [multiple-databases-upgrade branch](https://github.com/JamesMcMahon/spring-boot-demo-batchupgrade/tree/multiple-databases-upgrade)

-There is a more complex version that includes multiple H2 databases
+This is a more complex version that includes multiple H2 databases
 The databases are used for the following:

 * Batch Database - stores Spring Batch metadata and manages job execution.